lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 Fortunately, there are a number of ways to deal with this problem.
 First, one can compare the statistical support for the state-dependent model with the support that one obtains for random data.
 The random data could be simulated on the tree, or one could permute the tips or draw random data from a multinomial distribution.
 One can then compare, for example, the distribution of dAICc scores obtained from these permutations to the dAICc for the original data.
 Alternatively, we could explicitly consider the possibility that some unmeasured character is actually the thing that is influencing diversification rates.
 This latter approach is the most elegant as we can directly add the model described in this section to our list of candidates (see HISSE paper for more details).

 A more general critique of state-dependent models of diversification was raised by Maddison and Fitzjohn (Xxx).
 This paper pointed out that statistically significant results for these tests can be driven by an event on a single branch of a tree, and therefore be unreplicated.
 This is a good criticism that applies equally well to a range of comparative methods.
-I will address this criticism later in the book when I discuss model adequacy for comparative methods.
+Together, both of these critiques argue for a stronger set of model adequacy approaches in comparative methods.

 ## Section 12.4: Summary